VA00/SymbolicRegressionPackage/EML_toolkit/EmL_recognizer/Competition.md

 - Any method is allowed: symbolic search, dynamic programming, brute force, pruning, compiled code, GPUs, clusters, custom hardware.
 - Any programming language is allowed.
+- Entries are benchmark submissions, not originality awards.
+Reusing an existing method or codebase is allowed if disclosed.
 - Exactness is mandatory.
 A candidate solution must evaluate to the requested target exactly.
 - Minimality is mandatory.
 The reported expression must be shortest for that target.
 - If a later entry finds a strictly shorter exact expression for the same target, earlier longer solutions no longer count as a cleared rung for that target.